 What You'll Learn & Create

 This tutorial will incorporate design elements such as adding textures, gradients, layer properties and using the mask feature in Photoshop.
 These are all basic to intermediate skills and should be fairly easy to grasp.
-If you want to explore the possibilities that all of the Adobe products have, check out our Web & Graphic Design Courses or our Video Editing & Photography Courses that we have at our Day Camps and Overnight Summer Camps at iD.
+If you want to explore the possibilities that all of the Adobe products have, check out our Web & Graphic Design Courses or our Video Editing and Photography camps that we have at our Day and Overnight Summer Programs at iD.

 The final project that you’ll have at the end of this tutorial will look something like this: